PSC seeking candidates to produce original research and writing on affordable housing issues.

 Who is eligible to apply?

-Writers and researchers of BIPOC backgrounds who have an interest in public policy as it relates to housing, community development, and homelessness in Connecticut.
+Writers and researchers of BIPOC backgrounds who have an interest in public policy as it relates to affordable housing, housing stability, community development, or social justice in Connecticut.

 How to apply

-Please email Kayleigh Pratt at Kayleigh@pschousing.org with a copy of your resume, a short description of why you are interested in participating in the Research Associates Program, and any ideas for original writing or research that you would be interested in exploring through the Research Associates Program.
+Please email Kayleigh Pratt at Kayleigh@pschousing.org with a copy of your resume, a short description of why you are interested in participating in the Research Associates Program, and any ideas for original writing or research that you would be interested in exploring.

-Partnership for Strong Communities is a statewide nonprofit policy and advocacy organization dedicated to ending homelessness, expanding affordable housing, and building strong communities in Connecticut.
+Partnership for Strong Communities is a statewide nonprofit policy and advocacy organization dedicated to ensuring everyone in Connecticut has a safe, stable home that is affordable to them, in an equitable community of their choice.
 We believe that a strong community begins with a home for each of its members.
 A home is the foundation for strong neighborhoods, economic opportunity, healthy people, and educational success.
-To this end, the Partnership creates and promotes proven solutions for homelessness, supportive and affordable housing, and community development.
+To this end, the Partnership creates and promotes proven solutions for housing instability including supportive and affordable housing.
 We connect key state and federal policymakers, local officials, corporate leaders and non-for-profit organizations so that public and private resources can be wisely used to affect positive changes in policies that make our communities better places to live and work.

 Questions about the program?
 Contact Kayleigh at Kayleigh@pschousing.org.